npj210mlk/resumewhip_static_page/resumes/resume_new_markdown.md

 ## 🧠 Career Summary

-- **Data Engineering & Analytics:** 3 years of experience in developing scalable data solutions, enhancing reporting accuracy, and enabling data-driven decision-making.
+- **Data Engineering & Cyber Operations:** Over 3 years of experience in developing scalable data pipelines and optimizing analytics for stakeholder needs, with a strong emphasis on government and military applications.
-- **Project Management:** 7 years of experience leading cross-functional teams in Agile and Waterfall methodologies, specializing in technical project delivery and stakeholder engagement.
+- **Project Management:** 7 years leading multi-disciplinary teams in Agile and Waterfall environments, focusing on delivering complex technical projects on time and within budget.
-- **Business Development:** 15 years of experience fostering relationships and driving growth through data-driven strategies in customer-facing environments.
+- **Business Development:** 15 years of experience in technical business development, enhancing customer engagement and adoption through data-driven strategies.

 ---

 ## 🌟 Impact Summary

-- **Cloud Data Engineer, Spaulding Ridge:** Developed data pipelines for major sports leagues, improving data extraction efficiency by 98.9% and reporting accuracy by 54%.
+- **NobleHands:** Delivered 16+ projects with zero overages and perfect safety records, consistently earning Five-Star reviews from clients.
-- **Project Manager, NobleHands:** Led 16+ projects with zero budget overages, achieving consistent Five-Star ratings on customer platforms.
+- **Spaulding Ridge:** Developed data pipelines for high-profile clients, improving data extraction efficiency by 98.9% and enhancing reporting accuracy by 54%.
-- **Junior Data Engineer, Apexon:** Successfully migrated large-scale banking data to cloud environments while serving as a subject matter expert and trainer, enhancing team capabilities.
+- **Apexon:** Successfully migrated extensive banking datasets to cloud environments, acting as Subject Matter Expert for cross-functional team training and presentations.

 ---